developer-zebra/developer-zebra-site/src/ekd/1-6/samples/index.md

 ### SAP Portrait, Non-transparent

-Layouts designed for apps that use the Enterprise Browser for SAP package.
+**Layouts designed for apps that use the Enterprise Browser for SAP package**.
+[About Enterprise Browser](https://techdocs.zebra.com/enterprise-browser/).

 To use this layout in an EB app, set the app's `Config.xml` file as follows: